 What are the American Ingenuity triangular and rectangular shaped panels made from?
 Center core of 7″ Expanded Polystyrene R-28 Insulation (not Styrofoam!), exterior is ¾” thick concrete reinforced with fibers & galvanized steel mesh with interior of 1/2″ Georgia-Pacific DensArmor Plus High-Performance gypsum drywall board (which is moisture resistant, mold resistant gypsum and noncombustible).
 None of the materials in the panel are combustible or contain a food source for mold growth.

 Superior Insulating Technology: The core of each panel consists of a seven inch block of R-28 rigid modified expanded polystyrene (E.P.S.) insulation.
 The E.P.S.
 Insulation that Ai utilizes contains NO HBCD, NO TCPP, NO CFCs and NO formaldehyde and is not Styrofoam.
 The EPS that Ai utilizes has a flame retardant added to it, therefore the EPS is noncombustible and is protected by the 1/2″ DensArmor wallboard which is non-combustible and provides the Code required 15 minute thermal barrier.
-The EPS that Ai utilizes does not out gas poisonous chemicals.

 Your American Ingenuity concrete home kit is affordable and strong because it is engineered as a system of prefinished component panels.
 Each panel is cut at a computer-generated angle so that it fits flush with the adjacent panel.
 The edges are precisely beveled at the seams where steel mesh and concrete will unite to complete the structure.